cfw-guide/ios.cfw.guide/_pages/en_US/updating-to-14.3.md

 {% include toc title="Table of Contents" %}

-Take caution with updating to iOS 14.0 - 14.2 as checkra1n only supports A9(X) and A10(X) devices at this time.
-14.3 support will come at a later date.
+Take caution with updating as checkra1n only supports A8(X) and A9(X) on iOS 14.3 at this time.
+A10(X) is only supported on iOS 14.0 - 14.2.
-{: .notice--danger }

 ## Required Reading